ClodaghMurphy/pandsproject2019/README.md

 species  | object

 ix.
+Matplotlib is a python library that can create 2D graphs and plots.
+I have used it to create a box plot.
 Box plots get the name from the box in the middle of the diagram and are a way to display numerical data via their quartiles.
 In the figure that is rendered:
 - the minimum is represented by the lowermost line (a "whisker")
 - the maximum value is the uppermost line (a "whisker")
 - the lowermost end of each box is quartile 1, the uppermost represents quartile 3